4 important things to look for in a moving company

 2. License and Insurance

 Your destination will dictate the requirements of the moving company’s license.
-An in-state move only requires state licensing, but anything crossing state lines will require a US DOT number, uniquely issued by the United States Department of Transportation for that specific moving company.
+An in-state move only requires state licensing, but anything crossing state lines will require a US DOT number, uniquely issued by the U.S. Department of Transportation for that specific moving company.
 You can verify a moving company’s DOT issued number in the US DOT’s official database.

 You will also want to make sure that the moving company is insured, which can also be verified in the DOT’s official database.
 Any moving company that does not have a license or insurance is not a good fit to ensure the safety of your belongings.
 You can also check with your own insurance company to find out if any of your belongings are covered during a move and then decide if supplemental insurance is needed.